 There’s a reason why we’re all still hooked on ‘Trainspotting’ – as Begbie might have put it, it’s pure fuckin’ brilliant.
 Danny Boyle trimmed down Irvine Welsh’s sprawling novel into a manically wired hallucinogenic caper.
 But it’s easy to forget that for all its quotable screenplay, banging soundtrack and stylised camera work, ‘Trainspotting’ packs a serious emotional punch.
 ‘First it’s fun, then it isn’t, then it’s hell,’ said John Cooper Clarke on the subject of heroin, and ‘Trainspotting’ charts that course like no other film.
 JM

 Most ’90s moment John Cusack pops up, destroys a nest of Japanese snipers then pops off again.

 Best line 'Do you imagine your suffering will be any less because you loved goodness and truth?'

 It was the comeback no one saw coming: after two decades in the wilderness, 'Badlands' director Malick re-emerged with a film that could have been made by no other artist, anywhere, ever.
 Taking the bare bones of James Jones's novel about the American invasion of Guadalcanal, stuffing it with Hollywood's finest actors and transforming it into a meandering essay on mortality, morality and existence, Malick proved that big-budget experimental cinema hadn't died in the late 70s.
 The fact that he's since been making variations on the same theme with steadily decreasing results hasn't dented the unearthly power of this immense film.
-Tom Huddleston
+TH

 Director Krzysztof Kieślowski